DexterInd/GoPiGo3/Projects/RemoteCameraRobot/README.md

 If you don't have `Raspbian For Robots`, then you'll need to see what's your interface's IP address.

 Also, please make sure you have your mobile device / laptop on the same network as your `GoPiGo3`.
 Otherwise, you won't be able to access it.

-Be aware if the video stream doesn't appear.
-If it doesn't, then the first thing to run is `systemctl status uv4l_raspicam`.
-If bugs about not having enough resources appear, then it might be the case to increase the split size for the GPU with `raspi-config`.
-For other bugs, we encourage you to contact us on the [forum](https://forum.dexterindustries.com).

 ## Setting Up to Run on Boot
 You can run the server on boot so you don't have to run it manually.
 Use the command